nafg/reactive/reactive-web-demo/src/main/resources/site/core/SeqSignal.md

 a single event, so for example multiple deletions do not need to result in multiple, separate repaints.
-When you `map` or `flatMap` a `SeqSignal`, the resulting `SeqSignal` fires delta events whose relationship to the delta events fired by the orignal `SeqSignal` is defined by the function you pass to `map` or `flatMap`.
+When you `map` or `flatMap` a `SeqSignal`, the resulting `SeqSignal` fires delta events whose relationship to the delta events fired by the original `SeqSignal` is defined by the function you pass to `map` or `flatMap`.